mascarenhaswanja/ParkingApp/README.md

 ### User Profile

+    - Sign-up
+    - Sign-in
+    - Sign-out
-    Sign-up, Sign-in, Sign-out, Update profile and Delete account.
+    - Update profile
+    - Delete account

+#### Entity User
+    - Name
+    - Email
+    - Password
+    - Contact number
+    - Car plate number

 ### Add Parlking

-    Create a new parking
+    - Create a new parking

+#### Entity Parking

+    - Building code
+    - No. of hours intended to park
+    - Car License Plate Number
+    - Suit no. of host
+    - Parking location (street address, latitude and longitude)
+    - Date and time of parking

 ### View Parlking

-    View the list of all the parking the user made
+    - View the list of all the parking the user made